This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series are at the bottom of this post.

 History and Geography

-In many homeschool circles, history is taught in “cycles” rather than a social studies approach.
-This comes from the classical model where students start at the beginning with ancient history and move forward to modern history.
-Each year a new history cycle is studied.
-Once they’ve finished, they start back at the beginning again.
-In the classical tradition of teaching history, emphasis is put on the Western world and the cultures and ideas that shaped it.
+In many homeschool circles, history is taught chronologically in “cycles” rather than a social studies approach.
+This is done in models like Classical, Montessori and Waldorf where students start at the beginning with ancient history and move forward to modern history.

 Some people might try to tell you that you have to start at a certain place in history–you don’t.
 You can start wherever you want, and if you are using the “cycles” method you know you’ll be covering each cycle at some point.
 Reading widely from both fiction and nonfiction books will cover a lot of history.